-Stage 4: Review of the Governing Body Complaints Panel Decision https://www.gov.uk/complain-about-school
+Stage 4: Review of the Governing Body Complaints Panel Decision

-4.1 If a parent/carer or pupil is making the complaint, and they wish to go beyond the Governing Body's Complaints Panel, they should write to the Department for Education.
-The DfE's contact details will be included in the letter from the governor's complaints panel.
+- 4.1 If a parent/carer or pupil is making a complaint relating to the school not following its own complaints policy or a child is not getting an education, has been exposed to harm or the school is stopping a person from following its complaints procedure, they should write to the Department for Education. - 4.2 The DfE's contact details will be included in the letter from the governor's complaints panel.
 The DfE will then investigate and review as appropriate.